rivie13/CyberCrawler_basic_tower_defense_demo/README.md

 - **Advanced resource management** for strategic depth
 - **Freeze Mine mechanic** for tactical play
 - **Click-to-destroy enemy entities** for direct player interaction
+- **Comprehensive testing system** with 455 tests and 83.2% code coverage

 ### What This Repository IS NOT For:
 - ❌ **Stealth gameplay mechanics** (separate project)